What Does it Really Cost to Attend Stanford University?

 How Much Merit Aid is Typical at Stanford University?

-As mentioned above, Stanford doesn’t have true merit aid.
-Only about .1% of students without need receive merit aid; the average merit aid award for one of these students is $7.
+As mentioned above, Stanford doesn’t offer merit scholarships.
 Like many other prestigious schools, this is typical.
 Their financial aid program is need-based and, per their website, “designed to ensure that your family’s economic circumstances will not prevent you from being able to enroll at Stanford.”

 How Many Students Take Out Loans to Attend Stanford University?